-As our newest Business Manager in our Manhattan office, you'll set the lone for I see some miss, who'll look to you for guidance, motivation, and some real-talk mentorship.
-You'll steer the ship, making sure sales, marketing, and operations are all on board and saling together towards the same strategic goals.
-(Capitain's hat provided upon request.)
+As our newest Business Manager in our Manhattan office, you'll set the tone for 15 awesome employees who'll look to you for guidance, motivation, and some real-talk mentorship.
+You'll steer the ship, making sure sales, marketing, and operations are all on board and sailing together towards the same strategic goals.
+(Captain's hat provided upon

 Once you're hired, strap in for a sky-high career trajectory: with the help of our executive training program, you'll be gaining skills left and right while making a meteoric rise through the ranks.
-The money's not too shabby, either: you'll be pulling in \$75.000 to \$90.000 and living your best life with our insanely awesome benefits, including health insurance, parental leave, plush nap rooms, free massages, and tons of revitalizing wellness programs.
+The money's not too shabby, either: you'll be pulling in \$75,000 to \$90,000 and living your best life with our insanely awesome benefits, including health insurance parental leave, plush nap rooms, free massages, and tons of revitalizing vellness programs